Tsum Valley Trek with Manaslu Circuit: A Complete Guide

 Culture and Tradition

-The Tsumbas people who live in Tsum Valley have alongside them their ancient customs and traditions for several centuries.
+The Tsumba people who live in Tsum Valley have alongside them their ancient customs and traditions for several centuries.
 The local population of Tsum Valley follows Tibetan Buddhist principles and maintains the rare marital custom of polyandry in their villages.

 Lhosar and Dhachyang and Saka Dawa are the major festivals that locals celebrate with overflowing joy because these celebrations display their cultural spirit to all visitors.